Why Do Insurance Companies Act in Bad Faith?

 How Can an Attorney Help in an Insurance Bad Faith Case?

 An Arizona insurance bad faith attorney can be an invaluable asset in any type of bad faith case.
 An attorney can help a client prove the legitimacy of his or her claim and encourage cooperation from the insurance carrier or help build a strong bad faith lawsuit with the available evidence.
-In many cases, simply drafting a letter alleging bad faith with the help of an attorney is enough to encourage a more agreeable discussion with a claims adjuster or insurance agent.
-Most insurance companies prefer to simply pay out on claims rather than risk lengthy and expensive litigation that may damage a company’s reputation.

 It is crucial to act quickly if you suspect an insurance company has handled your legitimate claim in bad faith.
 Most of the delay tactics an insurance company may implement hinge on the claimant simply giving up on a claim or running out the available time limit for filing claims for a covered incident.
 Consulting with an Arizona insurance bad faith attorney as soon as any indication of bad faith appears is the best way to handle these situations in a timely and reasonable manner.